Winning At Instagram

 - Maybe let your guests see the chef making the pizza or the work that goes on behind prepping for a special event.
 People are looking for transparency and how the magic happens inside your restaurant, let them see it.

 - It’s called Instagram for a reason - the images posted are supposed to be instant.
-With that, include photos that are part of popular conversation or current events.
+With that, include photos that are part of a popular conversation or current events.

 - For example, if you're a trendy place marketing to a younger crowd, post something relevant to 20-somethings like Pokemon Go.